ilbertt/http-gateway-verifier/README.md

 CANISTER_ID=5slwp-diaaa-aaaae-abl7a-cai IC_NETWORK=https://icp-api.io ./scripts/sync_release_assets.sh
 ```

-This command _syncs_ the content of the `data/release-assets` folder with the canister assets.
+**Note:**: This command _syncs_ the content of the `data/release-assets` folder with the canister assets.
 You may lose data.

-You can now pass the release hash (in this example, `fc59bee487054539d1b76fdd7962274fe3393822`) to the canister's verify argument.
+You can now pass the release hash (in this example, `fc59bee487054539d1b76fdd7962274fe3393822`) to the canister's `verify` method argument.

-> Note: the measurement verification using the release assets is not implemented yet.

 ## Development